William Washington Larsen: Personal life

-Professional life
+Career

 In 1916, Larsen was elected as a Democrat to the 65th United States Congress representing Georgia's 12th congressional district.
 He was reelected to that position for seven additional terms and did not seek reelection in 1932 as the 12th district became defunct after congressional apportionment reduced Georgia's number of seats in the U.S. House from twelve to ten.

 Larsen joined the board of trustees of the University of Georgia in 1927, continued to serve as the board transitioned to the Georgia Board of Regents on January 1, 1932, and remained on that board through 1938.
 He was a regional manager for the Farm Credit Administration headquarters in Columbia, South Carolina from 1933 until his resignation in 1936.
 He won an appointment to the Georgia Unemployment Insurance Commission in 1937 and served until his death in Dublin on January 5, 1938.
 He was buried in that city's Northview Cemetery.